Symptoms of Autism Spectrum Disorder

 See the government's "Learn the Signs, Act Early" web site for a list of developmental milestones by age.

 AutismWeb Commentary: Sometimes a pediatrician will disagree with you about whether there is a developmental problem.
 He may have a "wait and see" philosophy about developmental delays, preferring to see if a child catches up on his own.
-Or, he may not be familiar with milder forms of autism, such as PDD or Asperger's Syndrome.
+Or, he may not be familiar with milder forms of autism.

 If you believe there's a problem, you may refer your child for an evaluation at your local Early Intervention office.
 You can find this office by calling the local health department or school system.
-Or, you can check this list of state early intervention offices for help finding the office in your community.
+Or, you can check this state by state list of Parent Training and Information Centers for help finding the office in your community.
 The developmental evaluation is free.
 So is any treatment if your child is found to have significant delays.

 It is better to start treatment earlier rather than later to give your child the best chance.
 Whether or not your child eventually will be diagnosed with an autism spectrum disorder, the Early Intervention Office can start helping him with developmental delays now.